banikaur07/INFO6350_002787873_BaniKaurBhalla/final-project/final_project_garage_sale/README.md

 # - New Post Activity

-Enables the users to create and post new products for sale
+Posts new products for sale

 # - Post Detail Activity